Pentagon issues rules aimed at stopping rise of extremism

 The risk of extremism in the military can be more dangerous because many service members have access to classified information about sensitive military operations or other national security information that could help adversaries.
 And extremist groups routinely recruit former and current service members because of their familiarity with weapons and combat tactics.

-Officials said that while the substantiated cases may be small, compared to the size of the military, which includes more than 2 million active duty and reserve troops.
-The number appears to be an increase over previous years where the totals were in the low two-digits.
-But they also noted that data has not been consistent so it is difficult to identify trends.
+The number of substantiated cases may be small compared to the size of the military, which includes more than 2 million active duty and reserve troops.
+But the number appears to be an increase over previous years where the totals were in the low two-digits.
+But officials also noted that data has not been consistent so it is difficult to identify trends.

 The new rules do not provide a list of extremist organizations.
 Instead, it is up to commanders to determine if a service member is actively conducting extremist activities based on the definitions, rather than on a list of groups that may be constantly changing, officials said.